-9. If you entered a Passphrase, you will see the automatically generated WEP key on the following screen.
+If you enter a Passphrase, you will see the automatically generated WEP key on the following screen.
 Otherwise, enter the WEP key manually in the field provided.
 If you are using 64-bit WEP encryption, then the key must consist of exactly 10 hexadecimal characters.
 If you are using 128-bit WEP encryption, then the key must consist of exactly 26 hexadecimal characters.
 Valid hexadecimal characters are "0"-"9" and "A"-"F".